 Anyway, I did what all people should do when they find a wild animal in their house, especially an opossum in my bathroom.

 I sat down on the floor and talked to him.
 I petted him too, of course.
 He was SO SOFT.
 It felt like a cat’s fur.
-Usually their hair is pretty course.
-Last year, I petted another opossum that we’d trapped from someone’s garage, and his was course.
+Usually, their hair is fairly course.
+Last year, I petted another opossum that we’d trapped from someone’s garage, and his hair quite was course.

 The next proper thing to do was to get my camera.
 I took tons of pictures and I share a few of them here for you.
 The lighting wasn’t very good, unfortunately, so they’re not the greatest pics.
 They’re a little grainy, but they’re better than nothing.

 After the photo shoot, it was time to let him go where he belongs – outside.